Most yoga students begin the practice of yoga to learn and benefit from its physical postures or asana.

+Technically, pranayama and meditation are part of the entire system called yoga.
 In its design, yoga is made up of eight parts – three of which are asana, pranayama and meditation.
 The ancient texts describe asana and pranayama as preparation for meditation.

-We can incorporate the more subtle aspects of meditation into our practices when we focus, relax and locate a deep sense of peace.
+We can incorporate the the more subtle aspects of meditation into our practices when we focus, relax and locate a deep sense of peace.
 One way to do so is to pay attention to the chakras when we practice yoga.